LEAVE US YOUR MESSAGE

 • The most common LP question, "Why not just use Cayman?", has good answers in 2026 that didn't exist three years ago.

-For Bay Street Hospitality's own positioning on this question, see our Pillar I fund overview and the broader LP evaluation framework that sits alongside this guide.
+For Bay Street Hospitality's own positioning on this question, see our Pillar I fund overview and our guide to how LPs evaluate hospitality private equity funds.

 What is a Singapore VCC?